ThyagOSI/Repo1/randtest.md

 # `REST request reference`

-Use the following REST requests for configuring the Edge Data Store, Edge Connectivity (including Modbus TCP connectivity and OPC UA connectivity), and storage.
+The following REST requests can be used for configuring the Edge Data Store, Edge Adapters (including Modbus TCP connectivity and OPC UA connectivity), and Storage.

 | **Endpoint**          | **HTTP Method**    | **Description** |
 |-------------------|----------------|-------------|